reactjs/react.dev/content/blog/2018-02-07-update-on-async-rendering.md

 npm install react-lifecycles-compat --save
 ```

-Next, update your component(s) to use the new static lifecycle, `getDerivedStateFromProps`, as described above.
+Next, update your components to use the new static lifecycle, `getDerivedStateFromProps`, as described above.

 Lastly, use the polyfill to make your component backwards compatible with older versions of React:
 `embed:update-on-async-rendering/using-react-lifecycles-compat.js`